Celebrancy: Training of celebrants

 Ideally, a celebrant needs to have a range of knowledge, attitudes and skills.
 A grounding in the arts appears to be essential.
 Ceremonies are composed of the performing and visual arts.
 Poetry, prose quotations and music are necessary components of most ceremonies.
 As the celebrant is a resource person and advisor to his/her clients, a transforming education in the arts and humanities would appear to be a prerequisite.
 Civil celebrant skill is to creatively combine appropriate poetry, prose, music, choreography and movement, storytelling, myth and symbolism into a ceremony of substance and power.
 Story-telling is basic to most ceremonies.
 The personal story of the development of a couple's relationship in a marriage, or a eulogy or panegyric at a funeral ceremony, or the expression of a parent's hopes or dreams in a Naming ceremony not only require research and verification but a considerable skill in creative writing in sync with the theme and purpose of the ceremony.

 There are a number of prosaic skills and resources for which the celebrant is responsible.
 Australian law requires that every guest must be able to hear the words and music of a celebrant ceremony.
 Ceremonic celebrations occur in all sorts of places.
 Portable PA (public address) and music systems are often necessary equipment.
 This also requires skill in their use.

 The experienced celebrant-educator and voice and speech coach Jane Day spent a great deal of her life emphasising to her students that all the other knowledge and skills of celebrancy means next to nothing unless the celebrant acquires the learned skill of delivery of the "spoken word, body language, and the written word".
 She was a strong advocate of developing appropriate theatrical skills stating that all civil celebrants are "performers".
 They need to have a voice delivery which creates "respect and trust, inspires, encourages, sympathises and feeds the human hunger for emotional as well as intellectual satisfaction".

 Celebrancy program setbacks in Australia

-Unfortunately, the many good years of celebrancy all changed dramatically when the market was opened up for any number of training colleges to train as many celebrants as they could (1 September 2003).
-So much that now (post 2003-2022) there is a disproportionate over-supply of celebrants in Australia.
-What was once a prestigious full time role for many, can now only ever be a part-time hobby.
-In Australia this oversupply of celebrants also led to fierce and unbecoming competition among celebrants and a predictable decline in standards.
-Australia's leadership role and prestige throughout the Western world declined.
+The landscape for marriage celebrants in Australia underwent significant change following the opening of the market on September 1, 2003.
+This change enabled a greater number of training institutions to offer the necessary qualifications for celebrant registration.

+This regulatory alteration resulted in a substantial increase in the number of registered celebrants across Australia in the period following 2003.
+This increased supply resulted in a much higher celebrant-to-client ratio.

+The increased market competition changed the celebrant profession's economic model.
+It meant a transition from what was often a full-time occupation for established practitioners to a part-time profession.
+Furthermore, the expansion of the market has caused debate within the profession regarding the maintenance of professional standards and the nature of competition among practitioners.